 Lesson 3: Anger is an easy outlet to channel shame into, but it’s the wrong one.

 I spent a lot of time in the car with my dad this week.
 Unfortunately, I didn’t have the critical awareness to see shame about my broken promise as one of the causes of my discomfort.
 Therefore, another feeling tried to creep up a lot: anger.

 Anger is a tempting and easy cop-out when we’re ashamed.
 Blaming others feels relieving in the moment and creates the illusion of regaining control by taking charge, but we all know how this ends: you regret your outburst, know it’s really your own fault and ultimately feel worse.

 In my case I mostly got angry at myself and outside circumstances: traffic, noisy hotels, lagging internet connections.
 I managed to remain Stoic and surely didn’t let it ruin our trip, but admitting shame was part of the issue would have allowed me to get over it a lot sooner.

 Brené doesn’t condemn anger, though.
 She says it’s a useful emotion – just not when it’s used to cover up another one.

 As a classic read-it-when-y0u-need-it example, I chose this summary because I figured it would help me with my current situation.
 It did.
 However, I bet there are plenty more insights from all the interviews Brené conducted in the book.
-If you struggle with shame a lot and often lack self-esteem, I recommend you take the time to check out this book in detail.
+If you struggle with shame a lot and often lack self-esteem, I recommend you take the time to check out I Thought It Was Just Me (But It Isn’t) in detail.